 commands.

-To merge your changes in the dev branch into the main branch, run the following command:
+To merge your changes from the dev branch into the main branch, run this command:

 git merge dev